Nonparametric Inference via Bootstrapping the Debiased Estimator: Theoretical Analysis

 for some $g_0$. \end{itemize}

 (K1) is a common and mild condition on kernel functions \citep{wasserman2006all,scott2015multivariate}.
+The specific form of bias estimation depends on the order of the kernel function.
 (K2) is also a weak assumption to control the complexity of kernel functions so we have uniform consistency on density, gradient, and Hessian estimation \citep{Gine2002,Einmahl2005,genovese2009path,genovese2014nonparametric,chen2015asymptotic}.
 Note that many common kernel functions, such as the Gaussian kernel, satisfy this assumption.
-(P) is a very mild assumption because $\delta_0$ can be a tiny number.
-We can interpret (P) as requiring the existence and smoothness of the second derivative of the density function.
-When $\delta_0>2$, our procedure is still valid but the bias of the debiased KDE will be at rate $O(h^4)$.
-(D) is a common assumption in the level set estimation literature to ensure level sets are $(d-1)$ dimensional hypersurfaces; see, e.g., \cite{Cadre2006} and \cite{chen2015density}.
+(P) involves two parts; a smoothness assumption and a boundary assumption.
+We can interpret the smoothness assumption as requiring a smooth second-order derivative of the density function.
+Note that the lower bound on $\delta_0$ ($\delta_0>2/3$) is to make sure the bias of a debiased estimator is much smaller than the stochastic variation so our confidence band is valid.
+When $\delta_0>2$, our procedure is still valid but the bias of the debiased KDE will be at rate $O(h^4)$ and will not be of a higher order.
+The boundary conditions of (P) are needed to regularize the bias on the boundary.
+(D) is a common assumption in the level set estimation literature to ensure level sets are $(d-1)$ dimensional hypersurfaces; see, e.g., \cite{Cadre2006}, \cite{chen2017density}, and \cite{qiao2017asymptotics}.

 Our first result is the pointwise bias and variance of the debiased KDE. \begin{lem}[Pointwise bias and variance] Assume (K1) and (P) and $\tau \in(0,\infty)$ is fixed.
 Then the bias and variance of $\hat{p}_{\tau,h}$ is at rate